ankitects/anki-manual/src/studying.md

 Study in Anki is limited to the currently selected deck as well as any subdecks it contains.

-On the decks screen, your decks and subdecks will be displayed in a list:
+On the decks screen, your decks and subdecks will be displayed in a list.
+[New, Learn and Due (To Review)](getting-started.md#types-of-cards) cards for that day will be also displayed here.

 ![Decks screen](media/decks_screen.png)

-There are three columns.
-'New' is the number of new cards that are ready to be learnt that day.
-'Learn' shows the number of cards currently in learning.
-'Due' is the count of waiting reviews.

 When you click on a deck, it will become the 'current deck', and Anki will change to the study screen.
 You can return to the deck list to